apache/carbondata/docs/index/secondary-index-guide.md

   ```
   SELECT country, sex from sales where NI(user_id = 'xxx')
   ```
-The above query ignores column user_id from secondary index and fetch data from main table.
+The above query ignores column `user_id` from secondary index and fetch data from the main table.

 ## DDLs on Secondary Index